Delphinium caseyi: Description

 Delphinium caseyi is a perennial herb, with an erect growth habit.
 It can reach heights up to 85 cm tall.
 It possess a thick, woody rootstock.
 Basal leaves emerge from the base of the stem and leaf stalks can be up to 20 cm long.
 Between May and June plants will produce a long and slender stem that hosts a dozen or more flowers.
 The flowers possess long spurs and hairy petals, which form a dense inflorescence.
 The flowering period will last from June to July.
 Like all species within the genus Delphinium, Delphinium caseyi is toxic.

 Distribution and habitat

 Delphinium caseyi is endemic to Cyprus, where it is confined to only the Kyrenia mountain range where it has been recorded at two sites, one near St. Hilarion Castle, and the other on the Peak of Mount Selvili.

 Delphinium caseyi grows in fissures of limestone rock, cliff faces and mountain peaks.
 It will also grow in mountainous shrubland habitats.

-This species is found at altitudes between 800 – 950 metres above sea level.
+This species is found at altitudes between 800–950 m above sea level.